Checking date: 22/04/2025 19:03:00

 Objectives

-At the end of the course, students should be able to: - Explain the essential standards of "good" Human Resource (HR) strategies; - Describe the main variables (external and internal to the organization) that may have an effect on the design of HR strategies; - Explain the relevance of HR implementation and describe the main actors involved in HR implementation activities; - Explain the challenges associated with HR implementation and illustrate essential approaches HR managers may develop to expedite HR implementation; - Describe the importance of measurement of HRM impact on organizational performance and propose essential metrics to capture such impact.
+By the end of the course, students should be able to: - Explain the key standards that define effective Human Resource (HR) strategies; - Identify and describe the main external and internal factors influencing the design of HR strategies; - Articulate the importance of HR implementation and outline the key stakeholders involved in implementation activities; - Discuss the challenges linked to HR implementation and present practical approaches HR managers can adopt to enhance implementation effectiveness; - Highlight the importance of measuring the impact of HRM on organizational performance and recommend key metrics to assess such impact.

 Description of contents: programme